-The Capstone Project committee includes at least 3 individuals: the faculty advisor who serves as primary advisor, another core SPSY faculty member, or a professional from the field with expertise related to the focus problem, OR a full- or part-time SEHD faculty member.
+The Capstone Project committee includes at least 3 individuals: the faculty advisor who serves as primary advisor, another core SPSY faculty member, and another core SPSY faculty member, OR a professional from the field with expertise related to the focus problem, OR a full- or part-time SEHD faculty member.
 All members of capstone project committees must hold graduate faculty status.
-Students will submit the final capstone project to LiveText for review and evaluation.
-Students will also upload a completed Thesis Approval Form in LiveText.
+Students will submit the final capstone project to Livetext for review and evaluation.
+Students will also upload a completed Thesis Approval Form in Livetext.

-The doctoral committee will evaluate the capstone via the Capstone Evaluation Form (See Appendix P).
-Once the student has received a passing evaluation of their capstone, the committee will sign the Thesis Approval form and the primary faculty advisor will submit it to document successful completion.
-An electronic copy of the capstone project must be submitted for formatting review (stephanie.puello@ucdenver.edu) by the date listed on the deadline calendar for the initial format review.
+The doctoral committee will evaluate the capstone via the Capstone Evaluation Form (See Appendix T).
+Once the student has received a passing evaluation of their capstone, the committee will sign the Thesis Approval form and the primary advisor will submit it to the Graduate School to document successful completion.
+An electronic copy of the capstone project must be submitted to the Graduate School for formatting review (stephanie.puello@ucdenver.edu) by the date listed on the deadline calendar for the initial format review.

 The student is also required to disseminate the project and its findings.
 Appropriate forums for presentation include: the annual SPSY Research Symposium, faculty meeting, school board meeting, mental health staff meeting at the field site where the project was completed; professional conference (e.g., CSSP, NASP, APA).
-Capstone research must also be disseminated via publication in ProQuest, a professional journal, and/or newsletter\.
+Capstone research must also be disseminated via publication in ProQuest, a professional journal, and/or newsletter.